luapower/luapower-all/ui.md

 #### Tags

-Selecting elements for styling is based on element tags only, which are equivalent to CSS classes (there is no concept of ids or other things to match on other than tags).
+Selecting elements is based on element tags only, which are equivalent to CSS classes (there is no concept of ids or other things to match on other than tags).

 Elements can be initialized with the attribute `tags = 'tag1 tag2 ...'`
 similar to the html class attribute.
 Tags can also be added/removed later